 Critically examines the ideas of the classical sociological theorists (e.g., Marx, Durkheim, and Weber).
 This is a writing intensive course.
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit

 SOC 268 Sociology of Sport 3.0 Credits